 Publications include Washington Square Review, World Literature Today, Poetry International, The Irish Literary Times, The Warwick Review, The Brooklyn Rail’s InTranslation, Dublin Review of Books, Asymptote, Drunken Boat, Hayden’s Ferry Review, The Los Angeles Review and elsewhere.

 Editorial Hélène has served as a judge for the 2016 PEN Center USA Translation Award, the 2015 Writer’s Digest Challenge, and the 2014 Rabindranath Tagore Award.
 She also volunteered as a mentor in AWP’s Writer-to-Writer program.

 Hélène co-edits Plume and Fulcrum: An Anthology of Poetry and Aesthetics, and contributes essays to The London Magazine.

-She played Fuffi in Lasse Hallström’s Chocolat, Candy in Lawrence Kasdan’s Mumford, Mrs. Russell in Stealing Roses, Natasha Loizeau in Interview, the French Food Critic in The Hundred-Foot Journey, a BBC Reporter in Dawn of the Planet of the Apes and World War Z, and the French Announcer in Jurassic World.
+Hélène played Fuffi in Lasse Hallström’s Chocolat, Candy in Lawrence Kasdan’s Mumford, Mrs. Russell in Stealing Roses, Natasha Loizeau in Interview, the French Food Critic in The Hundred-Foot Journey, a BBC Reporter in Dawn of the Planet of the Apes and World War Z, and the French Announcer in Jurassic World.

 She is the Computer Voice in the TV series Heroes Reborn and her many voice characters include Happy Feet 2 and Muppets Most Wanted.
 For Serendipity, she co-wrote with Peter Chelsom & Alan Silvestri the song Lucienne, which she also sang.

 She graduated from the American Academy of Dramatic Arts in New York and also trained with Ellen Burstyn and Sandra Seacat at The Actors’ Studio.

 Her eight producing credits include the award-winning documentary Femme and Pablo Neruda: The People’s Poet.
 She also works as a translator and language coach for the film and music industry.

-Hélène has lived in Paris, France; Geneva, Switzerland; Cambridge and London, England; Llandudno, Wales; Monte-Carlo, Monaco; Bremen, Germany; Madrid, Tarragona and Santander, Spain; New York City and Santa Monica, and has also worked in Morocco, Guadeloupe, Lithuania, and Italy.
+Hélène has lived in Paris, France; Geneva, Switzerland; Cambridge and London, England; Llandudno, Wales; Monte-Carlo, Monaco; Bremen, Germany; Madrid, Tarragona and Santander, Spain; New York City, and Santa Monica, and has also worked in Morocco, Guadeloupe, Lithuania, and Italy.

 She is a yoga practitioner, dancer, equestrian, an animal lover.